FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Methodology

+\end{proposition} We defer the proof to Appendix~\ref{proof}.
+Specifically, the random variable $X$ and $Y$ stands for the feature and the label respectively, and the joint of $X$s stands for their interaction.
+Recall that: 1) As the considered raw features are categorical, modeling each feature as a Bernoulli random variable would not sacrifice much generality; 2) In practice, the raw features are preprocessed to remove redundant ones, so the weak correlation assumption holds.
+Based on these, our proposition indicates that, for small $\rho$ we have $\log(2\rho^2+ 1)\approx0$, thereby the information gain introduced by interaction of features is at most that of the individuals.
+This proposition therefore could be interpreted as---under practical assumptions, it is unlikely to construct an informative feature from the interaction of uninformative ones.
 This proposition supports the bottom-up search strategy, as lower-order features that have not been identified as informative are less likely to be a useful building brick of high-order features.
 Besides, the identified $(k-1)$-order features are recursively constructed from the identified ones of lower-orders, and thus they are likely to include sufficient information for generating informative $k$-order features.
 We also empirically validate this strategy in Section~\ref{sec:vssearchbased} and Section~\ref{sec:usefulness}.
 Although this inductive search strategy cannot guarantee to generate all useful interactive features, the generated interactive features in such a way are likely to be useful ones, based on the above proposition.
 This can be regarded as a trade-off between the usefulness of generated interactive features and the completeness of them, under the constraint of limited computation resources.